Azure-Samples/cosmos-aks-keda/README.md

-# AKS Cluster, Cosmos DB, Key Vault, and ACR using Bicep
+# AKS Cluster, Cosmos DB, and ACR using Bicep

 ## Overview